-This report will be presented to Governance and Audit Committee at the next available committee meeting (8 October 2020).
-The report has concluded that, based on the work undertaken, the overall opinion in relation to the Council's framework of governance, risk management and controls for the year ended 31st March 2020 is considered to be reasonable assurance (positive).
-It is important to recognize that the specific areas of; asset management, accountancy services, accounts receivable, income, key controls and assurance, Breckland Bridge, remote access and ARP enforcement received a substantial assurance grading.
+This report was presented to Governance and Audit Committee at the June 2021 meeting.
+The report has concluded that, based on the work undertaken, the overall opinion in relation to the Council's framework of governance, risk management and controls for the year ended 31st March 2021 is considered to be reasonable assurance (positive).
+It is important to recognise that the specific areas of; accounts payable, key controls and assurance and corporate governance received a substantial assurance grading.